Efficient calculation of carrier scattering rates from first principles: Abstract

 \section{Abstract}

 The electronic transport behaviour of materials determines their suitability for technological applications.
-We develop an efficient method for calculating carrier scattering rates of solid-state semiconductors and insulators from first principles inputs.
+We develop a computationally efficient method for calculating carrier scattering rates of solid-state semiconductors and insulators from first principles inputs.
 The present method extends existing polar and non-polar electron-phonon coupling, ionized impurity, and piezoelectric scattering mechanisms formulated for isotropic band structures to support highly anisotropic materials.
-We test the formalism by calculating the electronic transport properties of 16 semiconductors and comparing the results against experimental measurements.
-The present work is amenable for use in high-throughput computational workflows and enables accurate screening of carrier mobilities, lifetimes, and thermoelectric power.
+We test the formalism by calculating the electronic transport properties of 19 semiconductors, including the large 48 atom CH$_3$NH$_3$PbI$_3$ hybrid perovskite, and comparing the results against experimental measurements and more detailed scattering simulations.
+The Spearman rank coefficient of mobility against experiment ($r_\mathrm{s} = $ 0.92) improves significantly on results obtained using a constant relaxation time approximation ($r_\mathrm{s} = $ 0.50).
+We find our approach offers similar accuracy to state-of-the art methods at approximately 1/500th the computational cost, thus enabling its use in high-throughput computational workflows for the accurate screening of carrier mobilities, lifetimes, and thermoelectric power.